albertogonzalezm/albertogonzalezm/README.md

 <div style="line-height:8px;">
 <h3>Ecommerce C2C</h3>
 <p>Jul 2023 - Working on it</p>
-<p>API development, covering planning, design, implementation, testing and monitoring.</p>
+<p>- API development, covering planning, design, implementation, testing and monitoring.</p>
-<p>Database management, as well as the selection, design, implementation and optimization of the database..</p>
+<p>- Database management, as well as the selection, design, implementation and optimization of the database..</p>
-<p>Use of advanced technologies, including Express.js for server development, MySQL as database, Stripe for online payments, Postman for testing, and Google Drive API integration for image storage..</p>
+<p>- Use of advanced technologies, including Express.js for server development, MySQL as database, Stripe for online payments, Postman for testing, and Google Drive API integration for image storage..</p>
 <p><a href="https://github.com/tony21019/fashionlike/tree/main/Backend">See code</a></o>
 </div>